-Tati Hartawan started her career at Citibank Indonesia with the last position as Global Consumer Business Human Resources Head, Senior Vice President (1989 – 2013).
-Then, she served as Human Capital Director in Bank Mega (2013 – 2016), before joining Lippo Group of Companies as Senior HR Executive (2016-present).
+Tati Hartawan started her career at Citibank Indonesia with her last position as Global Consumer Business Human Resources Head, Senior Vice President (1989 – 2013).
+Then, she served as Human Capital Director at Bank Mega (2013 – 2016).
+She joined Lippo Group in 2016, currently serving as Chief Human Resources in PT Multipolar Tbk.

 She is an Indonesian citizen and aged 56 as of 31 December 2022.
 She holds a Bachelor of Science Degree in Accounting from San Francisco State University, United States of America (1988).

 Bagus Purboyo started his career in Human Resources at PT Voksel Electric Tbk (1990-1994).
 After that, he served as General Manager for Human Resources Department at PT Bukit Sentul Tbk (1994-2004), General Manager of Human Resources Department at PT Matahari Putra Prima Tbk (2004-2013), and member of Nomination and Remuneration Committee of PT Matahari Putra Prima Tbk (2015-2019).
 Currently, he also holds position as Commissioner of PT Surya Cipta Investama (2014-present).

 He is an Indonesian citizen, aged 60 as of 31 December 2022.
 In 1986, he graduated from the Pembangunan Nasional University, Surabaya with a Bachelor of Science degree in Agronomy.
 He also attended the Widyawiyata Management Program at IPPM.